 Recipient of the BRIO award from the Bronx Council on the Arts in 2007, Blanka began an artist-run project in her bedroom called the Bronx Blue Bedroom Project (BBBP) in 2008.
 In 2010, BBBP's two-year trajectory was included in several shows in New York City.
 The first was Greater New York: 5 Year Review at MoMA-PS 1 and Alternative Histories at Exit Art.

-That same year, she moved to Greece and began 3///3 ...three walls on wednesdays... as an open invitation for artists from any point of the globe to exhibit their work on three portable walls that she carried and placed throughout the city.
+During 2010-2016 she lived between New York and Athens, Greece and began 3///3 ...three walls on wednesdays... as an open invitation for artists from any point of the globe to exhibit their work on three portable walls that she carried and placed throughout the city.

 In 2012 she initiated 8 to 8: State of Creative Emergency an opportunity for artists and creative minds of any field, to craft and idea and present it in public space for twelve hours straight.